JanssensLab/.github/profile/README.md

 - Vanacker, H., et al. Emerging Role of the Unfolded Protein Response in Tumor Immunosurveillance.
 Trends Cancer 3, 491-505, 2017.

+### New publications
+Each new publication from the lab, which includes bioinformatic analyses, will have its scripts uploaded to its own repository on this GitHub.

 Group leader: Prof. Dr. Sophie Janssens <br />
 Tel:+32 9 33 13730 - Fax: +32 9 221 76 73 <br />
 Email: Sophie.Janssens@irc.vib-ugent.be

 <!--